raptor-2001/OOPs-_C-/README.md

 # OOPs-_CPP
-This is a C++ based repo for the Object Oriented Programming concepts with code Anyone can use it for the preperation of OOPs for there interview.
+It's a C++ based repo for the Object Oriented Programming concepts with code Anyone can use it for the preperation of OOPs for there interview.